-Gross margin as a percent of revenue is now expected to be approximately 73 percent, reflecting recent movement in foreign exchange rates.
-Research and development expenses are now expected to be in the range of \$4.9 billion to \$5.1 billion.
-Marketing, selling, and administrative expenses are now expected to be in the range of \$6.1 billion.
-Other-net, (income) expense is now expected to be in a range between \$125 million and \$200 million of expense, reflecting the impact of the first-quarter charge related to Venezuela.
+Gross margin as a percent of revenue is still expected to be approximately 73 percent.
+Research and development expenses are still expected to be in the range of \$4.9 billion to \$5.1 billion.
+Marketing, selling, and administrative expenses are still expected to be in the range of \$6.1 billion.
+Other-net. (income) expense is still expected to be in a range between \$125 million and \$200 million of expense.